Poll Finds Strong Support for Efforts to Improve Quality and Safety of Private Well Drinking Water

 • Hometown: Conway, Massachusetts

-• Favorite Book: Harry Potter series by series by J. K. Rowling
+• Favorite Book: Harry Potter series by J. K. Rowling

 • Favorite Movie: Tremors directed by Ron Underwood